-- Air purification: The scent of Purification® purifies the air to eliminate odors.
+- Air purification: The scent of Purification® cleanses the air to eliminate odors.

 - Hair care: Geranium makes hair look radiant and healthy.

-- Moisturization: Cedarwood gives skin a youthful-looking glow.
+- Moisturization: Cedarwood gives skin a healthy-looking glow.

 - Blemishes: Tea Tree helps diminish the appearance of blemishes.

-- Aging skin: Helichrysum reduces the appearance and texture of uneven skin tone.
+- Skin treatment: Helichrysum reduces the appearance and texture of uneven skin tone.

-- Skin irritation: Lavender cleanses and soothes minor skin irritation.
+- Skin hydration: Lavender cleanses and soothes dry skin.